 Data requests can be for summarised tables or for access to unit record data held in the national database.
-The section on Requests to AIHW for summarised national data relates only to requests for summarised data, usually in table form.
+Section 7.4 -'Requests to AIHW for summarised national data' relates only to requests for summarised data, usually in table form.
 These data may be published data or unpublished data.
-The section on Access to unit record data in the national database relates to requests for access to unit record data held in the national database.
+Section 7.5 -'Access to unit record data in the national database' relates to requests for access to unit record data held in the national database.